apache/airflow/docs/howto/operator/gcp/sql.rst

 and what kind of database connection (Postgres or MySQL) should be created dynamically to connect to Cloud SQL via public IP address or via the proxy.
 The 'CloudSqlDatabaseHook` uses
-:class:`~airflow.gcp.hooks.cloud_sql.CloudSqlProxyRunner` to manage Cloud SQL Proxy lifecycle (each task has its own Cloud SQL Proxy)
+:class:`~airflow.providers.google.cloud.hooks.cloud_sql.CloudSqlProxyRunner` to manage Cloud SQL Proxy lifecycle (each task has its own Cloud SQL Proxy)

-When you build connection, you should use connection parameters as described in :class:`~airflow.gcp.hooks.cloud_sql.CloudSqlDatabaseHook`.
+When you build connection, you should use connection parameters as described in :class:`~airflow.providers.google.cloud.hooks.cloud_sql.CloudSqlDatabaseHook`.
 You can see examples of connections below for all the possible types of connectivity.
 Such connection can be reused between different tasks (instances of ``CloudSqlQueryOperator``).
 Each task will get their own proxy started if needed with their own TCP or UNIX socket.